vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/vtorc.md

 ### Old UI Removal and Replacement

 The old UI that VTOrc inherited from `Orchestrator` has been removed.
-A replacement UI, more consistent with the other Vitess binaries has been created.
+A debug UI, more consistent with the other Vitess binaries has been created.
 In order to use the new UI, `--port` flag has to be provided.

 Along with the UI, the old APIs have also been deprecated.
 However, some of them have been ported over to the new UI -